forestryio/forestry.io/hugo/content/docs/collaboration/organizations.md

 *This is a paid feature*

-Organization can manage their members and add them to teams to define default roles.
-Those roles can be later overriden on a per-site basis.
+Organizations enable you to manage groups of users across multiple sites.
+Teams or individuals within an organization can have their access-levels applied on a per-site basis.

-### Create an Organization
+## Create an Organization

 You can create an organization on your dashboard by clicking on _Create Organization_ in the left sidebar.
 Once you filled in your information and named the organization you can proceed by clicking on _Create_.